okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 - Instrumental: use with a noun that's used to accomplish the action of a sentence.
 - Comitative: Used with noun whom another noun is associated.
 - Benefactive: Used with a noun on behalf of whom the action of the sentence is accomplished.
+- Vocative: Used with direct address, as when calling someone out by name.